dotnet-interactive-learning/notebook-tasks/StudentTask/README.md

 **Task**:

-1. You will answer a set of questions that lets us know more about you.
+1. You will answer questions that lets us know more about you.
 2. By following the steps below, you will walk through an interactive notebook designed to introduce you to the C\# programming language.
-3. You will answer a set of questions that explore more about your experience.
+3. You will answer questions that explore more about your experience.

 ---